Shopify/polaris/src/components/Button/README.md

 - Use the `external` prop to make the link open in a new tab (or window, depending on the merchant’s browser settings)
 - Use the `icon` prop to add the `external` icon to the button
-- Use the `accessibilityLabel` prop to include the warning about opening a new tab in the button text for non-visual screen reader users.
+- Use the `accessibilityLabel` prop to include the warning about opening a new tab in the button text for non-visual screen reader users

 For more information on making accessible links, see the [link component](/components/navigation/link).